AlbertoBasalo/aidd/generators/3-api-developer.instructions.md

    b. `domain.controller.ts`: Contains all controllers
    c. `domain.service.ts`: Contains all services
 2. In `domain.dto.ts`:
    a.
-Define all DTOs needed for the API.
+Define and export all DTOs needed for the API.
    b.
+Define and export all Enums needed for those DTOs.
+   c.
 Use class-validator decorators for input validation.
-   c.
+   d.
 Use PartialType for update DTOs where appropriate.
 3. In `domain.controller.ts`:
    a.
 Implement the API endpoints as controllers.
    b.
 Use appropriate decorators for HTTP methods and routes.